plank/laravel-mediable/docs/source/variants.rst

     $manipulation->outputHeicFormat();
     $manipulation->setOutputFormat($format);

-If outputting to JPEG or HEIC format, it is also possible to set the desired level of lossy compression, from 0 (low quality, smaller file size) to 100 (high quality, larger file size).
+If outputting to JPEG, TIFF, WEBP, or HEIC format, it is also possible to set the desired level of lossy compression, from 0 (low quality, smaller file size) to 100 (high quality, larger file size).
 Defaults to 90.
 This value is ignored by other formats.

 ::